 Welcome Bonus: Risk-free bet of $500

-PointsBet MMA odds in MD
+PointsBet MMA odds

 On top of offering the largest opportunity for a welcome bonus, Pointsbet MD has some of the best odds and pricing for any sportsbook.
 They also offer cancelation of bets, which is pretty uncommon.